Funda, Angola

-Funda is a commune, with a population of 209,387 (2014), and a town in the Municipality of Cacuaco of Luanda Province, Angola.
+Funda is a commune, with a population of 209,387 (2014), in the municipality of Sequele in Icolo e Bengo Province, Angola.
+Prior to the creation of Icolo e Bengo in 2024, it had been a commune in the municipality of Cacuaco in Luanda Province.

 It is to the east of the capital city of Luanda.

 Transport

 Funda is served by a station on a branch line of the Luanda Railway.